 Upon his death, Yawkey’s 20,000-acre South Carolina estate was willed to the South Carolina Department of Natural Resources (DNR), land that now comprises the Tom Yawkey Wildlife Center.
 Consisting of two islands and part of a third, the land has been maintained as a wildlife preserve and nature center, and is one of the largest conservation grants in US history.
 The land remains an undisturbed habitat for migratory birds, eagles, alligators, and many endangered species.
 Public access to the land is by boat or ferry only, and guided nature tours can be arranged only through the DNR.

 The Yawkey Foundations comprise a trust set up according to the wills of Tom and Jean Yawkey.
 The foundation claimed assets of $36 million in 2002, before the sale of the Red Sox brought in an additional $420 million.
-From 2002 through 2008, the foundation has given $230 million in aid to a variety of organizations.
-Areas of giving include health care, education, human services, youth and amateur athletics, arts and culture, and conservation and wildlife.
-In 2007, the foundation made its largest gift to date--$30 million to the Dana-Farber Cancer Institute to fund the construction of the Yawkey Center for Cancer Care in Boston.
-The 14-story building, located on the corner of Brookline Avenue and Jimmy Fund Way, opened in 2011 and provides modern personal care to its patients.
+From 2002 through 2008, the foundation gave $230 million in aid to a variety of organizations.
+Areas of giving included health care, education, human services, youth and amateur athletics, arts and culture, and conservation and wildlife.
+In 2007 the foundation made its largest gift to date – $30 million to the Dana-Farber Cancer Institute to fund the construction of the Yawkey Center for Cancer Care in Boston.
+The 14-story building, located on the corner of Brookline Avenue and Jimmy Fund Way (barely a half-mile from Fenway Park), opened in 2011 and provides modern personal care to its patients.

 There are many other reminders of Tom Yawkey in and around Boston.
 The local amateur baseball league, rescued by a large donation from Jean Yawkey in 1990, was renamed the Yawkey Baseball League of Boston.
 Jersey Street, the road adjacent to the Fenway Park and its main entrance, was renamed Yawkey Way after Tom’s death.
 The only memorial to the Yawkeys at Fenway Park is a subtle one: his and Jean’s initials (TAY and JRY) are printed in Morse code along the side of the left-field scoreboard.

 Since his death, Tom Yawkey’s legacy has suffered.
-Mainly beloved while he lived, most histories of the team written in the past few decades have focused on the team’s inability to win the World Series for 85 years (including all 43 years of Yawkey’s ownership) and on the team’s tardiness in fielding a black player.
+Most histories of the team written in the past few decades have focused on the team’s inability to win the World Series for 85 years (including all 43 years of Yawkey’s ownership) and on the team’s tardiness in fielding a black player.
 The latter obviously sullied the team’s reputation for many years, even long after his death.
-In Yawkey’s defense, his later teams—including the 1967 and 1975 pennant winners--featured many prominent African-American and Latino players, and there is no record that his relationship with any of his players was anything other than positive.
+In Yawkey’s defense, his later teams – including the 1967 and 1975 pennant winners – featured many prominent African-American and Latino players, and there is no record that his relationship with any of his players was anything other than positive.
 As an owner, Tom Yawkey was the team’s greatest fan.
 Whether this is the most appropriate role for the CEO of a business has been debated, but this was the only role Yawkey knew how to play.
 He loved the game and his team, and was never happier than when he watched them play and win.

 2 Boston Sunday Advertiser, February 26, 1933.